-Here's a demonstration video of the current working prototype.
-It's ugly, but it sorta works!
+Here's a demonstration video of a working prototype;

 This prototype is built from a "Reshow Portable Cassette Player" from Amazon, 2 extra heads (for write/erase), a custom PCB for handling recording to the tape, motor control, switching and output mixing and a lot of 3D printed parts.
 The fancy silver reels were taken out of a Magna reel-to-reel cassette.
 These can be a bit pricey, so I'll be including STLs for 3D printing your own reels.

 The 3D printing is all FDM - printed on an (almost) stock Ender 3 v2 in PLA.

 Here you can see a little more clearly the tape path as it runs from the read head, through the pinch roller (only the pinch roller at the top is engaged - this transport has auto-reverse and the second roller isn't used in this configuration), through the first reel (top), over a steel rod that acts as a tape guide, back down over the second reel (bottom), then past another steel rod before passing through the erase head (black), then the record head, and finally over another steel rod guide.

 This version has 2 custom PCBs - the main board which is clearly visible here, and a second board at the top that's partially obscured by the 3D printed enclosure.
 The purpose of the second board is simply to mount the front panel controls and LED lighting.
 It interfaces with the main board via ribbon cable (those 2 IDC box headers you can see).
 The mainboard is held into the enclosure by the board mounted audio jacks.
 This probably needs some extra support adding to take the pressure off of the solder joints on those jacks.